Featured Initiative

 Prevent the next pandemic

-The Institute for Pandemics is helping to end the COVID-19 crisis—and already preparing for the next global health emergency.
+The Institute for Pandemics is helping the world prepare for future global health emergencies.

 Seen from above, a person wearing a protective gown, gloves and mask leans over a workspace and fills a syringe from a vial.